itu-itis/git-fundamentals-draft-itu-itis21-yoldasg21/README.md

-# :wave: The Basics of GitHub
+# :wave: The Basics of GitHub (MODIFIED BY GÜLCE SU YOLDAŞ 820210331)

 ## 🤓 Course overview and learning outcomes